-Publications, Reports, and Posters
+Publications, Reports, and Posters Nina has contributed to:

 Talley, T. S., H. Warde, and N. Venuti.
 2016.
 Local Seafood Availability in San Diego, California Seafood Markets.
 Future of Food: Journal on Food, Agriculture and Society 4(2): 40-49.